IBM-Bluemix-Docs/compare-comply/invoices.md

 **Invoice understanding** is a beta feature.
 For information about beta features, see [Beta features](/docs/services/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/services/compare-comply?topic=compare-comply-release_notes).
 You must request access to invoice parsing by completing the following [form](http://ibm.biz/invoices).
 {: important}

-Because **Invoice understanding** is a beta feature, it is not included in the service's SDKs.
-You can call the method only by using its `curl` command.
+Because **Invoice understanding** is a beta feature, iit is not included in the service's SDKs or listed in the service's API Reference.
+You can call the method only by using its `curl` command as described in the following sections.
 {: important}

 You can classify the contents of invoices in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by calling the `POST /v1/invoices` method.